younatics/zera-agent/README.md

 - 🎯 **Joint Optimization**: Simultaneously optimizes both system and user prompts
 - ⚡ **Lightning Fast**: Achieves high-quality results with only 5-20 samples
 - 🧠 **Principle-Based**: Uses 8 evaluation principles for consistent quality
+- 📊 **Weighted Scoring**: Adaptive importance weighting for each principle
 - 🌟 **Model Agnostic**: Works with any LLM (GPT-4, Claude, Solar, LLaMA, etc.)

 ### 🎬 **See ZERA in Action**